-This course has been designed to develop the skills and knowledge of students to be physically active for life.
+The PE and Health components of the course have been designed to develop the skills and knowledge of the students to be physically active for life.
 Students will perform a variety of tasks that will develop leadership, collaboration and communication skills within team environments.
 Students will incorporate the use of ICT to deliver effective feedback to self and peers.